Olivia-Nalwoga/UST-631-high-dimensional-variable-selection/README.md

 ## 2. Hypothesis

 - **Null Hypothesis (H₀):**
-  TThere is no meaningful difference in predictive performance between the reduced and full models (reduced MSE − full MSE ≤ 0).
+  There is no meaningful difference in predictive performance between the reduced and full models (reduced MSE − full MSE ≤ 0).

 - **Alternative Hypothesis (H₁):**
   The reduced model performs worse than the full model (reduced MSE − full MSE > 0).